sinalalebakhsh/sinalalebakhsh/README.md

-<p>I like technology, In this way I want to know discovering vulnerabilities.</p>
+<p>I like technology, In this way I want to know discovering vulnerabilities of web application.</p>

 <p>After learning Python language,I learning Golang now.
 Along with learning the Go language, I gain experience with technologies related to vulnerability discovery for web applications.</p>

+<p>I learning BurpSuite and another staff for discovering.
+In this way I am student.</p>

 ---